 Alpha-blockers are usually well-tolerated by most patients.
 If you should experience a serious side effect, contact your doctor immediately.
 Also, if you are scheduled to have eye surgery while using an alpha-blocker, be sure to tell all of your doctors.

-5-alpha-reductase inhibitors: 5-alpha-reductase inhibitors work by blocking dihydrotestosterone to shrink the prostate and increase urine flow.
-5-alpha-reductase inhibitors can take three to six months to begin working, and this may be a drawback for many patients.
+5-alpha-reductase inhibitors: 5-alpha-reductase inhibitors work by blocking dihydrotestosterone (DHT) to shrink larger prostates and increase urine flow.
+5-alpha-reductase inhibitors can take 3 to 6 months to begin working, and this may be a drawback for many patients.

 - allergic reactions